 Do you find yourself wearing shoes from the moment you wake up to the minute you go to bed?
 Do you experience pain in your foot when you walk barefoot?
-Many people are always in shoes and think that is because walking barefoot is bad for you.
-In reality, it is just because they don’t have the mobility and strength in their foot anymore.
+Many people are always in shoes and think it’s because walking barefoot is bad for you.
+In reality, it is just because they don’t have the mobility and strength in the muscles and ligaments of their feet anymore.

-If you want to get back to not feeling like you have to wear shoes 24/7, you came to the right place!
-Keep reading and you can find out what you can do to prevent pain while walking barefoot!
+If you want to avoid pain walking barefoot and forget about feeling like you have to wear shoes 24/7, you came to the right place!
+At Robbins Rehabilitation West, we know all the physical therapy exercises that can alleviate your heel pain.
+Keep reading to find out what you can do to prevent pain while walking barefoot.

 The second thing to do now is to start to get more mobility in your foot.
-You can do this by stretching your calves, toes and just moving your foot around a little bit more when not in a shoe.
+You can do this by stretching your calves and toes and just moving your foot around a little more when not in a shoe.
 This may take time if you have been wearing a shoe that did not allow your foot to move at all.
-A good thing to start with is moving your foot through the ABC’s to allow all motions of the foot.
+A good thing to start with is moving your foot through the ABCs to allow all motions of the foot.

-Once you have more mobility in your foot, it is time to start to strengthen those muscles that you just elongated.
-This will help with developing those arches you are supposed to have and have them help stabilize the foot again.
-The more strength and mobility you have in your foot alone, the less assistance you will need from your shoe and the closer you are to walking barefoot again!
-You can start with heel raises, toe raises, toe curls and foot scoops.
+Once you have more mobility in your foot, it is time to strengthen those muscles that you just elongated.
+This will help with developing the arches you are supposed to have, and they will help stabilize the foot again.
+The more strength and mobility you have in your foot alone, the less assistance you will need from your shoe, and the closer you will be to walking barefoot again!
+You can start with heel raises, toe raises, toe curls, and foot scoops.

-For those of you who want to learn how to prevent any injuries and avoid any pain go to our website, Robbinspt.com for a free course on the foot and ankle and learn some exercises you can do right now to help strengthen and get ready for flip-flop season.
+For those of you who want to learn how to prevent any injuries and avoid pain walking barefoot, sign up for our free course on the foot and ankle and learn some exercises you can do right now to help strengthen those muscles.